techandsoftware/teletext/README.md

 <div id="teletextscreen"></div>
 ```

+# Demos

-See the `demo` for examples of these.
+See the `demo` directory for examples of using with an ES6 module import or a UMD import.

+For a live demo, see https://teletextmoduledemo.robdev.org.uk/

 # API